HomeShare International

 This is a useful overview of a CoP, and the principles behind it.

-– The CoP is held online every 3 months, and is specifically for Core Members, whatever their level of experience in running a homeshare programme.
+– The CoP would be held online every 3 months, specifically for Core Members, whatever their level of experience in running a homeshare programme.

-– The CoP focusses on the higher-level skills of engagement and development.
+– The CoP would focus on the higher-level skills of engagement and development.
 It involves active contributions of reflecting, questioning, collaborating, problem solving and sharing.
 (Compared to the format of presentations that only require sharing and telling where people may or may not do anything with the information)

-– CoP members will collaborate to develop better ways of working with homeshare, and leave sessions with specific ideas and actions for improving their practice.
+– CoP members wouls collaborate to develop better ways of working with homeshare, and leave sessions with specific ideas and actions for improving their practice.

-– the Homeshare International CoP will achieve this through break out rooms in English, German and French with translation at the end in English to bring the contributions together.
+– the Homeshare International CoP wouls achieve this through break out rooms in English, German and French with translation at the end in English to bring the contributions together.

 If you run a homeshare programme and are a Core Member of the Homeshare International Network, then please commit to joining this new initiative to support and enrich your practice.